 ENZA serves both Japanese and Western food with a great range of drinks including craft beers and local apple juice – for which the region is famous!
-ENZA also carries a fun range of snow monkey merchandise and offers rental bicycles, a great way to enjoy the countryside and turn your summer day into an active but relaxing getaway.
+ENZA also carries a fun range of snow monkey merchandise.

 The Snow Monkey Park and ENZA Cafe are readily accessible by both train and bus from JR Nagano Station.
 Nagano Dentetsu (Nagaden) train line services the monkey park via JR Yudanaka Station.
 Numerous trains operate each day – including Nagano’s famous Yukemuri-class – along a scenic rail line, a great way to enjoy the surrounding countryside as you make your way to the park.
 For further information regarding the train timetable please refer to our access page.

 Once at Yudanaka Station, you need to jump on a local bus for the quick journey to the monkey park itself.